Ostrea angasi: Diet

 Flat oysters, like all other oyster species, are filter feeders, feeding on, and taking in anything small enough to be filtered in their gills.
 This may include plankton, microalgae or inorganic material.

 Predators

 Oyster growers at Coffin Bay, South Australia have observed stingrays eating their experimental commercial stocks of Ostrea angasi.

 Commercial harvesting

 Extensive oyster reefs in southern Australia were largely destroyed by over-exploitation during the 19th and early 20th Centuries.
 Oysters were dredged directly from the seabed.

+Once common, Ostrea angasi became locally extinct, in oyster-producing estuaries on the East Coast north of the Clyde River, as a result of the accidental introduction of the mud worm, Polydora websteri, from New Zealand, in 1888 to 1898.
+The mudworm and silting ended all sub-tidal oyster production in New South Wales and Southern Queensland, and the oyster industry there became totally dependent upon inter-tidal production of another indigenous oyster, the Sydney rock oyster, Saccostrea glomerata.

 In the 21st century, commercial oyster growers in southern Australia have started experimentally farming O. angasi as a means to diversify their businesses.
-This was prompted by other growers suffering massive stock losses of Crassostrea gigas resulting from outbreaks of Pacific Oyster Mortality Syndrome (POMS).
+This was prompted by other growers suffering massive stock losses of introduced Pacific oyster, Crassostrea gigas, resulting from outbreaks of Pacific Oyster Mortality Syndrome (POMS).

 Not-for-profit projects

+Port Adelaide River estuary

 The not-for-profit organisation Estuary Care Foundation was established in South Australia to undertake trials growing Ostrea angasi in the Port River and adjacent waters.
 The organisation is also involved in seagrass monitoring and restoration work within the Port River.
+Estuary Care Foundation now operates as Friends of Port River.

+Around 2022 the Estuary Care Foundation Rigid Oyster Basket project as taken up by OzFish Unlimited, via the (now) OzFish Adelaide & Fleurieu Chapter.
+Larger scale deployment of the ROBs in the Port Adelaide Inner Harbour is scheduled for early 2025.